 Here’s a great resource that lists the state by state deficiency judgement laws, since every state is different.

 Generally, it’s best to avoid a foreclosure auction.
 Instead, call up the bank, or work with a reputable real estate firm like us at We Buy NKY Houses to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.

 Experienced investors can help you by negotiating directly with banks to lower the amount you owe in a sale – or even eliminate it, even if your home is worth less than you owe.

-If you need to sell a property in Northern Kentucky cities like Bellevue, Fort Thomas, Newport, Covington, Erlanger, Fort Mitchell, Fort Wright, Florence or other NKY cities, we can help you.
+If you need to sell a property in Greater Cincinnati Area cities like Bellevue, Fort Thomas, Newport, Covington, Erlanger, Fort Mitchell, Fort Wright, Florence or other NKY cities, we can help you.

-We buy houses in Northern Kentucky and the Cincinnati area like yours from people who need to sell fast.
+We buy houses in Greater Cincinnati Area and the Cincinnati area like yours from people who need to sell fast.

 Give us a call anytime (859) 412-1940 or

 fill out the form on this website today! >>